 5. IRON DEFICIENCY: You can’t absorb iron (which is essential for carrying oxygen to the mitochondria of our cells).
 An iron deficiency = restless legs, low energy, decreased ability to oxidize fat when you work out!
 BAD BAD BAD

 6. B-12 DEFICIENCY: This can cause anemia, fatigue, constipation, brain fog, and nerve issues.
-One of my clients couldn’t feel his feet because of over use of acid blockers.
+One of my clients couldn’t feel his feet because of the overuse of acid blockers.

 7. OTHER DEFICIENCIES: Being unable to absorb amino acids and healthy fats will increase depression, dementia, anemia, neurological issues, stomach cancer, arthritis… shall I go on?